ml-wasm/entropy/docs/docs/03-Dataframes/02-import.md

     // Get the file via fetch
 ```
 :::note
-Other methods to import file in JavaScript is also accepted
+Other methods to import files in JavaScript are also accepted

 ```js
     const [fileHandle] = await window.showOpenFilePicker();